carlogonzales/codersdemise/articles/200415_enable_wifi_on_raspbian_using_wpa_supplicant.md

         auth_alg=OPEN
     }

 *Note: Double check your own Wifi settings and change the network configuration as you see fit.
-See WPA Supplicant Config Documentation for details.*
+See WPA Supplicant Config Documentation for details.
+Also use `iwlist [NET INTERFACE] scan` to get more infor on your Wifi settings*

 ### References